ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/encrypted-backup.markdown

 ---

-{PANEL: RavenDB's security approach}
+{PANEL: RavenDB's Security Approach}

-Backups are encrypted to secure data when it is stored for safe-keping.
+The encryption of backup files secures data **while stored for safe-keeping**.
 This is just **one respect** of RavenDB's comprehensive security approach.
-Two other respects are -
+Other respects are -

-* **Securing Server-Client Communication**
+* Securing data **while transferred between server and client**
-* **Encrypting the database**
+* Securing data **while stored in the database**.

-They are introduced here only briefly, to help you put backup-encryption in context.
+These subjects are briefly introduced here, to help you put backup-encryption in context.

 ---